Madaniya Member Organisations

 We Dared to Dream

-After the incredible worldwide reaction to For Sama, the documentary's team launched AFS to provide a platform from which to raise the voices of the Syrian people.
-AFS focuses on the following key themes: Highlighting attacks on Syrian healthcare facilities, the challenges faced by IDPs and refugees, and advocating for those under attack while seeking accountability for ongoing crimes in Syria over the past decade.
+Following the global response to For Sama, the documentary's team created AFS to amplify Syrian voices.
+AFS highlights attacks on healthcare, challenges for IDPs and refugees, and advocates for accountability regarding ongoing crimes in Syria over the last decade.

 -